-Preventive Services Initiative

-suggests that women with

-risk factors for diabetes

-mellitus be screened for

-preexisting diabetes before

-24 weeks of gestation-

-ideally at the first prenatal

-visit, based on current

-clinical best practices

-oour best pressions

-Refer also to USPSTF's

-'Gestational Diabetes

-Mellitus Screening'

-recommendation

-recommendation

-Human Immune-Deficiency 36415, 86689, 86701, Payable when billed with a diagnosis in Diagnosis

-Virus Counseling & 86702, 86703, 87389, List 1

-Screening 87390, 87391, 87806,

-ou coming G0432, G0433,

-HRSA Recommendation G0435, G0475

-December 2016 00 133, 00 173

-The Women's Preventive

-Services Initiative

-recommends prevention

-education and risk

-assessment for human

-immunodeficiency virus (HIV)

-infection in adolescents and

-women at least annually

-throughout the lifespan.
-All

-women should be tested for

-HIV at least once during their

-lifetime.
-Additional screening

-should be based on risk, and

-screening annually or more

-often may be appropriate for

-adolescents and women with an increased risk of HIV

-infection.
-Screening for HIV is

-recommended for all

-pregnant women upon

-initiation of prenatal care

-with retesting during

-pregnancy based on risk
+gestation (preferably between 24 and 28

+weeks of gestation) in order to prevent

+adverse birth outcomes.
+Screening with a 50-g

+oral glucose challenge test (followed by a 3-

+hour 100- g oral glucose tolerance test if

+results on the initial oral glucose challenge

+test are abnormal) is preferred because of its

+high sensitivity and specificity.
+The Women's

+Preventive Services Initiative suggests that

+women with risk factors for diabetes mellitus

+be screened for preexisting diabetes before 24

+weeks of gestation-ideally at the first

+prenatal visit, based on current clinical best

+practices.

+procees.

+Refer also to USPSTF's 'Gestational Diabetes

+Mellitus Screening' recommendation

+3

+Human Immune-Deficiency Virus Counseling 36415, 86689, Payable when billed with a

+& Screening 86701, 86702, diagnosis in Diagnosis List 1

+86703, 87389,

+HRSA Recommendation December 2019 87390, 87391,

+The Women's Preventive Services Initiative 87806, G0432,

+recommends prevention education and risk G0433, G0435,

+assessment for human immunodeficiency G0475

+virus (HIV) infection in adolescents and

+women at least annually throughout the

+lifespan.
+All women should be tested for HIV

+at least once during their lifetime.
+Additional

+screening should be based on risk, and

+screening annually or more often may be

+appropriate for adolescents and women with

+an increased risk of HIV infection.
+Screening

+for HIV is recommended for all pregnant

+women upon initiation of prenatal care with

+retesting during pregnancy based on risk

 factors.
-Rapid HIV testing is
+Rapid HIV testing is recommended for

-recommended for pregnant

-women who present in
+pregnant women who present in active labor

-active labor with an
+with an undocumented HIV status.
+Screening

+during pregnancy enables prevention of

+vertical transmission.

+Refer also to USPSTF's 'Human

+Immunodeficiency Virus (HIV) Infection

+Screening for Pregnant and Non-Pregnant

+Adolescents and Adults' recommendation

+Refer also to Bright Future's 'STI/HIV'